Wages exempt from payroll tax

-- Whose initial employment ceased prior to the completion of their approved training contract,
+- Whose initial employment stopped prior to the completion of their approved training contract.

-- Who has been employed by another employer on or after 1 July 2016, and
+- Who has been employed by another employer on or after 1 July 2016.

-An approved training contract is a training contract that complies with the requirements of an approved training scheme.
+An approved training contract is one that complies with the requirements of an approved training scheme.
 The Victorian Registrations and Qualifications Authority website contains a list of approved training schemes.

 The exemption applies irrespective of the length of time between the employment of the apprentice or trainee with the previous employer and the current employer, and only applies for the duration of the apprenticeship or traineeship.

 It is available to each subsequent employer of the apprentice or trainee as they work toward completing their apprenticeship or traineeship.

 - An employer terminates an apprentice or trainee's contract and then re-employs that same person.

 - The current employer is in the same payroll tax group as the previous employer.